shajenM/BerkeleyCapstoneProject/README.md

     XG Boost
     Support Vector Machine
 ```
+The dataset was standardized using **StandardScaler** and **MinMaxScaler**

 ### Logistic Regression
 <br>
+The training was done using parameter solver 'liblinear' and penalty 11

 #### Training Report
 The training of logistic regression model performs with an overall accuracy of 73%, correctly identifying attendance patterns in about 3/4ths of instances.
 For cases of no absenteeism (class 0), the model achieves a precision of 73% and recall of 76%, indicating it reliably identifies individuals who are not likely to be absent.
 However, for absenteeism (class 1), it shows slightly lower recall at 68% and precision at 72%, with an F1 score of 0.70, suggesting some missed absenteeism cases.
 Both macro and weighted average scores are around 0.72–0.73, showing balanced performance across both classes despite a minor class imbalance.
 While effective, the model could be improved in its ability to capture absenteeism cases with further tuning.